 Be sure to read the duration and termination portions of your agreement carefully to understand your obligation.

-Sometimes called a “success fee,” the commission is the amount you can expect to pay the broker for helping you sell your business.
+Sometimes called a “success fee,” the business broker commission is the fee you can expect to pay the broker for helping you sell your business.

 For businesses valued under $2 million, brokers often charge between 8-12% of the final sale price.
 This can result in payouts that look like the following: